+Planning Commission Recommendation Draft August 3, 2022

 Tax Parcel Number:

 Legal Owner:

-NOTICE: This property contains critical areas and planning department or TCC Chapter 17.15, the Twas the subject of a development proposal for:
+NOTICE: This property contains critical areas and planning department or TCC Chapter 17.15, the The was the subject of a development proposal for:

 filed on

-(type of permit) appli cation # date
+(type of permit) application # date

-Restrictions on use or alteration of the critical area of the property and resulting regulations.
-Review of location of the critical area or its buffers and restricteter, document or site plan describing such setbard EXECUTED this day of , 19 of such applica ctions on their tion has provi use through s ided information on the
+of the property and resulting regulations.
+Review of location of the critical area or its buffers and restrict letter, document or site plan describing such setbace EXECUTED this day of , 19 ctions on their use through ck areas is attached hereto. setback areas.
+A copy of a

 STATE OF WASHINGTON)

 COUNTY OF THURSTON )

-I certify that I know or have satisfactory evidence acknowledged it to be his/her free and voluntary a instrument. is instrument and mentioned in this
+I certify that I know or have satisfactory evidence acknowledged it to be his/her free and voluntary acinstrument. •

 GIVEN under my hand and official seal this day of , 19 .

-NOTARY PUBLIC in and for the state of Washin gton,
+NOTARY PUBLIC in and for the state of Washing gton,

 residing at

 (Amended by Ord.
 11200 § 50 (part), 1996)